porsche-design-system/porsche-design-system/packages/components/src/components/flyout-navigation/flyout-navigation.examples.md

 `aria-current="page"` attribute on the corresponding anchor element.
 And this also causes automatic styling of this anchor.

-## Enhanced example with custom content
+## Example with custom content

-To give further flexibility, e.g. if you only want to provide a direct link to a page on the 1st level, you can just use the `p-link-pure` component.
-Be aware that you have to adapt the styling of those custom 1st level items to match the design of the other 1st level items.
+To give further flexibility, e.g. if you only want to provide a direct link to a page on the **1st level**, you can just use the `p-link-pure` component.
+Be aware that you have to adapt the styling of those custom **1st level** items to match the design of the other 1st level items.

-To gain more structure on the 2nd level we also support out-of-the-box styling of `<h1> to <h6>` tags.
-Regarding further individualization of the 2nd level, you can create your own custom contents and use it as a child besides the already supported `<a>` and tags.
+To gain more structure on the **2nd level** we also support out-of-the-box styling of `<h1> to <h6>`, `<p>` and `<a>` tags.
+Regarding further individualization of the **2nd level**, you can create your own custom contents and use it as a child besides the already supported tags.

 <Playground :frameworkMarkup="codeExampleCustomContent" :markup="codeExampleCustomContent['vanilla-js']" :config="config"></Playground>